mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 } = useTreeItem2(props);
 ```

-You can use these statuses to apply custom styling to the item, or conditionally render subcomponents.
+You can use these statuses to apply custom styling to the item, or conditionally render sub-components.

 {{"demo": "useTreeItem2HookStatus.js"}}